autogluon/tabrepo/README.md

 | D244_F3_C1530_10  |         10 |       3 |      1530 |    220 MB | Toy context                                                                           |
 | D244_F3_C1530_3   |          3 |       3 |      1530 |     33 MB | Toy context                                                                           |

+The files will be downloaded into `~/.cache/tabrepo/data" by default, you can change this location by specifying the environment variable "TABREPO_CACHE".

 ## Reproducing paper experiments